plone/training/voltoaddons/01-addon-basics.rst

     export default DataTableEdit;

-We're reusing the block view component inside the edit, this makes the block development fast.
+We're reusing the block view component referenced from the edit component, to speed things up.

-- Create DataTable/index.js.
+- Create ``DataTable/index.js``.
 This step is optional, but it makes imports nicer across the project.
-Make sure to adjust the subsequent code, if you don't add this file:
+In case you decide on omitting this file, make sure to adjust your code and imports accordingly.

 .. code-block:: jsx

     export DataTableView from './DataTableView';
     export DataTableEdit from './DataTableEdit';

-- Register the block in src/index.js
+- Register the block in ``src/index.js``

 .. code-block:: jsx